seal-000/ai_email_assistant/README.md

 ### Rephrase Emails

 1. After login in, use the form to input text.
-2. Submit the form to get a professionally rephrased email.
+2. Submit the form to get a professionally rephrased text.

 ### View History